-- Wireless Radio 5 GHz/2.4 GHz Indicates the 2.4 GHz or 5 GHz wireless interface. - Radio Status Shows if the wireless interface is enabled or disabled. - IEEE Mode The 802.11 wireless LAN standards supported by the AP. - Op Mode Shows if the wireless interface is configured to operate in an access point mode or client mode.
+- Wireless Radio 5 GHz/2.4 GHz/HaLow Indicates the 2.4 GHz, 5 GHz, and HaLow (EAP112) wireless interface. - Radio Status Shows if the wireless interface is enabled or disabled. - IEEE Mode The 802.11 wireless LAN standards supported by the AP. - Op Mode Shows if the wireless interface is configured to operate in an access point mode or client mode.